 An amphibian pedal/solar/sail micro-trimaran, designed for technomadic

-The Microship is looking for a new pilot!
+The Microship is back!

-The infamous amphibian pedal/solar/sail micro-trimaran created by
+Anyway, the infamous amphibian pedal/solar/sail micro-trimaran created by

 Nomadic Research Labs (with the help of 160 corporate sponsors, hired

 consultants, and dozens of volunteers) lay idle

 for over a decade, while I turned my attention to ships big enough

 to support open-ended global voyaging.
 I had come to accept

 that I will never launch the expedition that drove the

 Microship project from 1993 through 2003, concluding that she should find a new skipper.